input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Not yet!
 As it stands, the JavaScript backend doesn't provide all the features provided by GHCJS.
-In particular it doesn't support Template Haskell and we've removed the GHCJS FFI to refine its design.
+In particular it doesn't support Template Haskell and we've removed the extended GHCJS FFI syntax to refine its design.
 See our roadmap below for more details.

 Nevertheless GHCJS is unlikely to be updated to use a GHC version more recent than 8.10.x.
 So from our point of view it is in maintenance mode until the JavaScript backend totally subsumes its features.
-However it's an open source project so feel free to offer patches to update it to use newer version of the GHC library.
+New maintainers who want to continue the development of GHCJS until its feature set has been fully subsumed by mainline GHC are of course welcome.

 ## What is Missing From GHCJS? {#expectations}